cs3157-borowski/recitations/recitation_1/git.md

 	I. **Tracked, modified, and staged**: this is a file under Git revision, you made changes, and staged these changes.

 ## Working Responsibly in Git -- Branching
-**With or without a group**, there is definitely a *right* way to use Git that would maxmize it's many features that make Git a great workflow manager.
+**With or without a group**, there is definitely a *right* way to use Git that would maxmize its many features that make Git a great workflow manager.
 Branching is **highly reccomended** when completing the assignments (especially for those of you in a pair)

+### Branching Overview

 - Git branches allow you to create **multiple streams of development within the same repository**.
 Each branch has its own **HEAD**, which points to the latest commit in that branch.